aiplanethub/introduction-to-python-basics-for-data-science/introduction-to-python/15-What is Google Colab and Colab Notebook.md

 ### Google Colab - Online Environment to Run Python Code

-  * Google colab is the simplest way to setup an interactive notebook environment to perform your data science tasks.
+  * Google Colab is the simplest way to set up an interactive notebook environment to perform your data science tasks.
   * The environment offers you up to 12 GB RAM/GPU etc for free and 100 GB storage.
-  * You don’t need to worry about installing a bulky python application on your laptop/computer
+  * You don’t need to worry about installing a bulky Python application on your laptop/computer
-  * **Link to access Google colab:** [https://colab.research.google.com/](https://colab.research.google.com)
+  * **Link to access Google Colab:** [https://colab.research.google.com/](https://colab.research.google.com)

 ### Getting Started Video to Run Python Code on Colab